composingcap/Grainflow_Pd/README.md

 You must have [cmake](https://cmake.org/) and both a c and cpp compiler.
 Currently Grainflow PD is know to build on
 - Windows 10 and greater using MSVC
-- ARM Mac using clang
+- Arm Mac using clang
-- Ubuntu Arm64 systems using gcc and g++
+- Ubuntu Amd64 and Arm64 systems using gcc and g++

 ### 1) Clone this repo
 ```